jamesgoodwin/Foursquare-Android-Client/README.md

 Currently the app does not use a dependency injection library, and dependencies are passed manually in the constructor.
 With more time I would replace this with a proper DI library (e.g. Dagger 2).

-[BuddyBuild](http://buddybuild.com/) has been set up with the project to perform builds and run tests automatically on any commit.
+[BuddyBuild](http://buddybuild.com/) Continuous Integration server has been set up to build the project and run tests automatically on each commit.
 The latest build status is displayed as the top of this readme.

 ![Screenshot](https://github.com/jamesgoodwin/Foursquare-Android-Client/blob/master/screenshot2.png)